CCBHCs in the Bipartisan Safer Communities Act

 42 CFR Part 2 Reform – Next Step

-The statutory changes still require that a patient consent to share his or her SUD information for TPO and enable safer, more fully-informed care by a person’s healthcare providers.
+- The statutory changes still require that a patient consent to share his or her SUD information for TPO and will enable safer, more fully-informed care by a person’s healthcare providers

-The statute will be actuated with a new SAMHSA Final Rule in 2021.
+- The statute will likely be actuated with a new SAMHSA Final Rule in 2022.
 Netsmart will work as a member of the Partnership to Amend 42 CFR Part 2 to provide comments in the Notice of Proposed Rulemaking phase to help assure the Final Rule closely aligns with the CARES Act statutory language.